Online Chemistry Major Handbook

 The Chemistry Department offers three degrees:

-B. S. in Chemistry(Biochemistry) (American Chemical Society Accredited), or Biochemistry (ACS)
+- B. S. in Chemistry(Biochemistry) (ACS Accredited), or Biochemistry (ACS)

 There is also a B. S. Science Education with a Chemistry Concentration (through the College of Science Administration), which is often taken with a double major in Chemistry.